 Some of the biggest names in Business, VC funding, Sports, and Entertainment read this column.
 Is there a person in the world, or in the US with whom you would love to have a private breakfast or lunch with, and why?
 He or she might just see this if we tag them 🙂

 Finally, an easy question!
 Roger Staubach.
-Growing up in the 1970s, I was a uber-passionate Dallas Cowboys fan, and Roger Staubach was my one-and-only hero.
+Growing up in the 1970s, I was an uber-passionate Dallas Cowboys fan, and Roger Staubach was my one-and-only hero.
 Later, as I learned more about his military service before playing in the NFL, my admiration grew.
 And even later, I found out he transitioned into being an incredibly successful businessman.
 A great friend of mine got me a signed Roger Staubach football a few years back as a going away gift.
-I’ve accumulated and moved many great farewell plaques, pictures, and trinkets over the years, but nothing gets taken care of with as much love as that football.
+I’ve accumulated and moved many great farewell plaques, pictures and trinkets over the years, but nothing gets taken care of with as much love as that football.

 Thank you so much for these amazing insights.
 This was truly uplifting.